sebdart/SARS-CoV-2/DOD_Bioinformatic-Protocol&Clades.md

 > You will download a file named *sequences.fasta*; this file will have to be processed and curated by a Linux Bash script to be bioinformatically compliant with NextStrain's Augur (or any other phylodyanmic/phylogeographic codes, such as BEAST 1 or 2).

-## Curing and Reformatting the Data and Metadata prior to bioinformatic modeling
+## Curating and Reformatting the Data and Metadata prior to bioinformatic modeling

-     About DOD's minimum nucleotide completeness in SARS-CoV-2 sequences
+     About DOD's minimum nucleotide completeness in SARS-CoV-2 sequences Running Scripts coming soon.

-## Site Masking
+## Site Masking and Minimum Length

 This is an important aspect in our DOD's protocol because it leads to slightly different results in the branching and clade naming in SARS-CoV-2 phylogenetic trees when compared with other methodologies which do not aggressively mask problematic sides.

 We follow the recommendation from [European Molecular Biology Laboratory, UK](https://www.ebi.ac.uk/) as detailed in [their paper](https://virological.org/t/issues-with-sars-cov-2-sequencing-data/473) and their [GITHUB](https://github.com/W-L/ProblematicSites_SARS-CoV2).
 Specifically, many mutations seen several times along the phylogenetic tree (ie., highly homoplasic) may be likely the result of contamination, recurrent sequencing errors, or hypermutability, than selection or recombination.
 Some homoplasic substitutions seem laboratory-specific, suggesting that they might arise from specific combinations of sample preparation, sequencing technology, and consensus calling approaches.
-Hence, these "suspect mutation" sites are masked as decribed in the Table below.
+Hence, these sites subejct too "suspect mutations" are masked (ie., ignored) in our bioinfomrtaic modeling as decribed in the Table below.

-As commonly done, we mask start and end positions 1–55 and 29804–29903.
+As commonly done, we systematically mask positions 1–55 and 29804–29903.

 We aslo filter out any sequences that have too few resolved characters (ie., less than ***29,400*** reference bases) instead of the more common threshold of *29,000*.